 \item $f$ is \emph{uniformly locally flat} if for every $\varepsilon > 0$, there exists $\delta > 0$ such that

 \item $f$ is \emph{flat at infinity} if

 \end{enumerate} \end{defn} Note that $f \in \Lip_0(M)$ is flat at infinity if and only if

 The proof of the non-trivial implication is similar to the one in Lemma~4.18 in Weaver's book \cite{MR3792558}.
-Note however that Weaver's definition of flat at infinity is slightly different from ours in that Weaver says that $f$ should be flat outside of a compact set.
+Note, however, that Weaver's definition of flat at infinity is slightly different from ours in that Weaver requires $f$ to be flat outside of a compact set.
 If $M$ is proper (aka. boundedly compact), then the two definitions agree.
 The above widely used definition of flat at infinity is more suitable for our purposes when dealing with non-proper metric spaces.